 - Most dairy products fall in the middle of the spectrum for a low-GI meal plan.
 For instance, whole milk has a GI of 39, while fruit yogurt has a GI of 41.
 For more information about the lowest glycemic foods, take a look at a low glycemic food list.

-If you're thinking about following a low glycemic diet plan, here's a snack you should know about.
+If you're thinking about following a low glycemic diet plan, here's a snack you should know about and that you can include on your low-GI food list.
 Feel guilty after eating a giant bowl of popcorn?
 Don't!
 Especially if you're eating the air-popped, no-butter variety.

 Not only is the go-to movie snack made from whole grains, it's also low carb.
 But the munchie falls in a gray area when it comes to the low-GI diet.
 That really means you can pair it with a healthy fat (i.e., a couple of Tablespoons of almonds or pistachios) or a protein (like a hardboiled egg) to help steady your blood-sugar levels.
 So it can absolutely be part of a low glycemic meal plan, even though it's not on the low-GI foods list.